-No related person transactions were noted for the year ended December 31, 2015.
+No Related Person Transactions (as defined below) were noted for the year ended December 31, 2016.

-The Company has a written policy and procedures with respect to the review and approval of Related Person Transactions (as defined below).
+The Company has a written policy and procedures with respect to the review and approval of Related Person Transactions.
 The Governance Committee reviews the material facts of all Related Person Transactions that require the Governance Committee's approval and either approves or disapproves of the entry into the Related Person Transaction, subject to certain identified exceptions described below.
-In determining whether to approve or ratify a Related Person Transaction, the Governance Committee takes into account, among other factors it deems appropriate, whether the Related Person Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the Related Person's interest in the Related Person Transaction.
+In determining whether to approve or ratify a Related Person Transaction, the Governance Committee takes into account, among other factors it deems appropriate, whether the Related Person Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the interest of the Related Person (as defined by Item 404 of SEC Regulation S-K) in the Related Person Transaction.
 The Chair of the Governance Committee is delegated the authority by the Board to approve Related Person Transactions that, because of timing or scheduling, are not feasible to be approved by the full Governance Committee.

-The policy applies to any transaction, arrangement or relationship in which the Company (including any of its subsidiaries) will be a participant and in which any Related Person (as defined by SEC Rules) will have a direct or indirect material interest, and the amount involved exceeds \$120,000 (a "Related Person Transaction").
+The policy applies to any transaction, arrangement or relationship in which the Company (including any of its subsidiaries) will be a participant and in which any Related Person will have a direct or indirect material interest, and the amount involved exceeds \$120,000 (a "Related Person Transaction").